frederic-perez/AmE-dictionary/data/idioms.md

 __fight tooth and nail__
 __fighting the good fight__
 __figure it out__
+__figure of speech__ A form of expression in language, either spoken or written, that employs nonliteral meaning, unusual construction, or a particular combination of sounds to emphasize or heighten the rhetorical effect. _Bob: “Does eating an apple a day really keep doctors away from you?”
+Doug: “Don’t take it so literally, Bob, it’s just a figure of speech.”_
-__figure out__
+__figure out__ :two::hammer:
 __figure someone or something out__ To begin to comprehend someone or something; to come to understand someone or something better. _I just can’t figure you out._
 __filch (something)__ To steal something.
 __file 13__ (file thirteen) A wastepaper basket. _We don’t need those reports anyway—you can put them in file 13._ _I’m afraid that the papers you want went into file thirteen two days ago._
-__fill in__ :two: __4__ To inform one of something.
+__fill in__ :three: __4__ To inform one of something.
 In this usage, a noun or pronoun can be used between “fill” and “in.” _Fill me in—what happened at the party last night?_ _The weekly newsletter is intended to fill in everyone about company policy, but no one reads it._ _Thank you for filling us in._
+__fill the gap__
 __fill up__ :four::hammer: __4__ To put fuel in a vehicle’s gas tank. _Let me just stop and fill up before we get on the highway._
-__filled to the brim__ :two: __1__ Completely full; teeming; having no room to spare. _I’ve got so many meetings and deadlines these days that my schedule is filled to the brim!_ _A city practically filled to the brim with entertainment._ __2__ Intensely experiencing a particular feeling or emotion. _She is filled to the brim with nervous energy now that her performance is just a week away._
+__filled to the brim__ :three: __1__ Completely full; teeming; having no room to spare. _I’ve got so many meetings and deadlines these days that my schedule is filled to the brim!_ _A city practically filled to the brim with entertainment._ __2__ Intensely experiencing a particular feeling or emotion. _She is filled to the brim with nervous energy now that her performance is just a week away._
 __finagle__ :two::hammer::smiling_imp:
 __final cut__ :two: The completed and finalized edited version of a film, as authorized by its director and producer. _We finished shooting last week, but it will likely be another several months before we’re ready with the final cut._
 __final nail in the coffin__